This is a survivor story as told by a former HCWC client. Trigger warning – language about violence and abuse can be upsetting to some readers.

 Thank you HCWC for giving me and my girls this wonderful opportunity to heal our wounds so that we can go forward.
 You are all truly angels that, I believe, the good Lord put in our path.

 This article was featured in HCWC’s Fall 2016 Edition of the Networker.
-To read the full newsletter, visit our Newsletters page, and join our email list to receive the quarterly publication and occasional updates in your inbox.
+To read the full newsletter, visit our Newsletters page, and join our email list to receive the annual publication and occasional updates in your inbox.